The Edit · Founder Insights

 TL;DR

 - VO2 max.
 The strongest single predictor of all-cause mortality in modern medicine.
-The relative risk gap between elite and low fitness is greater than the combined harm of smoking, diabetes, hypertension, and end-stage renal disease.
+The mortality risk of low fitness is comparable to or greater than that of smoking, diabetes, and hypertension.

 - Grip strength.
 A 5 kg drop is associated with a 16% increase in all-cause mortality.
 The Asian Working Group sets the diagnostic floor at 28 kg for men and 18 kg for women, stricter than the European cutoffs.